 Native Student Summer Opportuntities

 Universities and organizations around the state and beyond are hosting FREE summer programs for Native American students.
-All programs listed are providing food lodging, education, and activities.
+Most programs listed are providing food lodging, education, and activities.
 See descriptions below and corresponding links for contacts and more information.

 I am available to help answer questions and assist with applications if needed.